tedtedtedtedtedted/Solve-Rubiks-Cube-Via-Transformer/Decision Transformer/README.md

-All the configurations are in the file config/config.yaml
+All the configurations are in the file config/config.yaml for the decision transformer and config/config_agent.yaml for the online decision transformer

 To reproduce the decision transformer results, run train_cube.py